Once payment is received, you will receive an email with instructions on how to attend the meeting through zoom.

 Do I have to make a booking to attend the support group?

-commitment required - you are welcome to visit once, occasionally, or every week
+commitment required - you are welcome to visit once, occasionally, or every session - what ever suits you!

 NOTE: No groups run on Public Holidays.